veracruz-project/icecap/README.md

 #### Raspbery Pi 4

-The following steps to run the MirageOS demo on the Raspberry Pi 4 can be adapted to any of the other demos.
+The following steps to run the MirageOS demo on the Raspberry Pi 4 expand on the instructions above, and can be adapted to any of the other demos.
 Note that we have only tested on a Raspberry Pi 4 with 4GB of RAM.
 Some hard-coded physical address space constants would likely need to be changed to get IceCap running on a Raspberry Pi 4 with less than 4GB of RAM.
 Please reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com) if you would like to work together to do so.
 Also note that the `caput` component, necessary for spawning realms, is currently broken on the Raspberry Pi 4.
 As a result, the